 To make sure the new user has sudo privileges:

-1. Switch to the user account you just created:
+1. Switch to the user account you just created by running the following command (and replacing username with the name of your user):

 su - username